Snapshot

 Broadly, use cases can fall into three categories: design reviews, client presentations, and collaboration.

-• Design Reviews: Using plugins from modeling software like SketchUp & Revit, 3D designs can be easily imported into a VR headset for conceptual design reviews.
+Design Reviews: Using plugins from modeling software like SketchUp & Revit, 3D designs can be easily imported into a VR headset for conceptual design reviews.
 While wireless headsets may face limitations in this use case, especially for very complex models ( 2 million polygons is a good benchmark), you can always use options like Airlink to support these experiences on headsets by Meta.

-• Collaboration: Multi-user VR meetings are a great way to get real-time feedback and review without the need to travel or do screen sharing on a flat screen.
+Real-time Collaboration: Multi-user VR meetings are a great way to get real-time feedback and review without the need to travel or do screen sharing on a flat screen.
 In order to have this experience, the key lies in the choice of software that you are using so that you can enable these experiences on the headset.
-For example, Sentio's multi-user VR collaboration works seamlessly on the Meta Quest 2, Pro, and soon-to-be-supported Quest 3.
+For example, Sentio's multi-user VR collaboration works seamlessly on the Meta Quest 2, Pro, and Meta Quest 3.

 Conclusion